The JavaScript Event Loop, Explained By Working Through It

 setTimeout(() => console.log("I'll never print"), 0);

 Each microtask schedules another microtask.
-The microtask queue never empties.
-The event loop never gets a chance to process the macrotask queue.
+Queue never empties.
+Event loop never reaches the macrotask queue.
 The setTimeout callback sits there forever.

-In practice, this would freeze the browser because rendering is also blocked by microtask processing.
-The page becomes unresponsive.
-I've never written code this obvious, but I have seen production code where a recursive async function accidentally created a similar starvation pattern.
-It manifested as the UI freezing under certain conditions and was hard to diagnose because the CPU wasn't pegged โ the event loop was just stuck processing an ever-growing microtask queue.
+In a browser, this freezes the page โ rendering is blocked by microtask processing too.
+Page becomes unresponsive.
+Never written code this blatant, but I've seen production code where a recursive async function accidentally created a similar pattern.
+Manifested as the UI freezing under certain conditions.
+Hard to diagnose because CPU wasn't pegged โ the event loop was just stuck processing an ever-growing microtask queue.

 How Async/Await Fits In

-I want to address this because async/await is how most people write async JavaScript now, and it can obscure the underlying queue mechanics.
+async/await is how most people write async JavaScript now, and it can obscure the queue mechanics.

-An async function returns a Promise.
-When you await something inside it, the function pauses and the rest of the function body becomes a microtask attached to the awaited promise.
-When the promise resolves, that microtask gets queued and eventually executed.
+An async function returns a Promise. await pauses the function and the rest of the body becomes a microtask attached to the awaited promise.

 async function example() {